alexekim/project_caspian/README.md

   - Passwords are hashed using BCrypt.

 - **ActiveRecord** was used as the ORM with **PostgreSQL**.
-- Clean code was used, and was thus happy code.
+- Clean code was used.
+Thus, it was happy code.
 - [Available online here](caspian-app.herokuapp.com)
   - Side note: profile upload functionality is not live on the Heroku app.